Dozens more civilians rescued from Ukrainian steel plant

 “People literally rot like our jackets did,” said 31-year-old Serhii Kuzmenko, who fled with his wife, 8-year-old daughter and four others from their bunker, where 30 others were left behind.
 “They need our help badly.
 We need to get them out.”

-Fighters defending the plant said Friday on Telegram that Russian troops had fired on an evacuation vehicle on the plant's grounds.
+Fighters defending the plant said Friday on the Telegram messaging app that Russian troops had fired on an evacuation vehicle on the plant's grounds.
 They said the car was moving toward civilians when it was hit by shelling, and that one soldier was killed and six were wounded.

 Moscow did not immediately acknowledge renewed fighting there Friday.

-Russia took control of Mariupol, aside from the steel plant, after bombarding it for two months.
+Russia took control of the rest of Mariupol after bombarding it for two months.
 Ahead of Victory Day, municipal workers and volunteers cleaned up what remains of the city, which had a prewar population of more than 400,000.
-Perhaps 100,000 civilians remain with little food, water, electricity or heat.
-Bulldozers scooped up debris and people swept streets against a backdrop of hollowed-out buildings as workers repaired a model of a warship and Russian flags were hoisted.
+Perhaps 100,000 civilians remain there with scarce supplies of food, water electricity and heat.
+Bulldozers scooped up debris, and people swept streets against a backdrop of hollowed-out buildings.
+Russian flags were hoisted.

 The fall of Mariupol would deprive Ukraine of a vital port.
-It would also allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, freeing some of its troops to fight elsewhere in the Donbas, the eastern industrial region that the Kremlin says is now its chief objective.
+It would also allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and free some Russian troops to fight elsewhere in the Donbas, the eastern industrial region that the Kremlin says is now its chief objective.
 Its capture also holds symbolic value since the city has been the scene of some of the worst suffering of the war and a surprisingly fierce resistance.

-Asked whether Russia would soon take full control of Mariupol, Ukrainian President Volodymyr Zelenskyy said: “Mariupol will never fall.
-I’m not talking about heroism or anything.”

-“It is already devastated,” he told a meeting at London’s Chatham House think tank.
-He also said he remains open to negotiations with Russia, but repeated that Moscow must withdraw its forces.

 While they pounded away at the plant, Russian forces struggled to make significant gains elsewhere, 10 weeks into a devastating war that has killed thousands of people, forced millions to flee the country and flattened large swaths of cities.